 - Verbalize short instructions of next steps at transitions during the first half of your event to get users accustomed to your processes.
-Users switching between systems or video sessions need hand-holding and heads up as to where to head next at the end of a session.
+Users switching between systems or video sessions need hand-holding and heads up about where to head next at the end of a session.
 “Pop-out of here and head to our next session labeled ‘Session2’ in 15 minutes!”

 - Use screenshots for instructions- Verbal descriptions of online interactions are the worst!
-Whenever possible use screenshots to convey navigational information- if you would have a sign hanging in a convention hall, consider the same need for your virtual event email!
+Whenever possible, use screenshots to convey navigational information- if you would have a sign hanging in a convention hall, consider the same need for your virtual event email!